Oregon State University: Diversity

 Like most American universities and colleges, OSU actively works to diversify its faculty and staff.
 In 1993, OSU reported having difficulties retaining and hiring minority faculty members.
-Only 150 out of 2,284 faculty members were black, Native American, Asian, or Hispanic.
+Only 150 out of 2,284 faculty members were Black, Native American, Asian, or Hispanic.
 In response, the school president and vice president introduced a hiring initiative to promote and enhance diversity.
-The initiative recognizes the compelling need to build a welcoming and inclusive university community and the direct relationship between excellence and diversity.
+The initiative "recognizes the compelling need to build a welcoming and inclusive university community and the direct relationship between excellence and diversity".

-In 2007, Scott Reed was named Vice Provost for Outreach and Engagement as OSU Extension Service and OSU Ecampus were aligned under this new division.
-The university's Ecampus offers a wide array of undergraduate degree programs and courses online to students living throughout the world.

-In accordance with the university's mission for diversity, many organizations, clubs, and departments have been formed, including the Office Of Community and Diversity and several cultural and resource centers.

 Oregon State University has several cultural centers aimed at promoting diversity and supporting students of color, including the Lonnie B. Harris Black Cultural Center, Native American Longhouse, Asian & Pacific Cultural Center and the Centro Cultural César Chávez.

-In addition to its mission of ethnic diversity, Oregon State University supports its lesbian, gay, bisexual and transgender population with a Pride Center.
+It also has a Pride Center for lesbian, gay, bisexual and transgender students.

 In the fall of 2022, 30 percent of Oregon State University's total enrollment was composed of students of color.

 Athletics

 In a 2008 national ranking of academics, athletic opportunity and overall performance, Oregon State was selected as one of America's "premier" universities.
-The ranking, performed by STACK magazine, placed Oregon State 29th in the nation's "Elite 50" universities and was uncontested within the state for that year.
-Since then, the University of Oregon has also appeared in the STACK rankings.
+The ranking, performed by STACK magazine, placed Oregon State 29th in the nation's "Elite 50" universities.

 The history of Oregon State athletics dates back to 1893 when "Jimmie the Coyote" was recognized as the first official mascot.
 In 1910, the official mascot was replaced by the beaver and remains the school's mascot to this day.
 In 1915, the university's varsity athletic teams were invited to join the Pacific Coast (Athletic) Conference as one of four charter members.

 Reser Stadium now serves as the home field for the school's football team.
 The school mascot is Benny the Beaver and first appeared on the football sidelines in 1952.
 The next year Oregon State added a football stadium to its campus, known then as Parker Stadium.
 Fundraisers in 2006 and 2007 helped expand Reser Stadium from 35,000 seats to 46,200.
 A time lapse video recording of the expansion is viewable on the internet.
 1962 saw OSU's (and the west coast's) first Heisman Trophy winner, quarterback Terry Baker.
 The University of Oregon is the university's in-state rival for athletics.
 The annual Oregon–Oregon State football rivalry football game is one of the longest-running rivalries in all of college football.